Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 In this example we demonstrate how we could use the exact same method / interface to serialize either json or xml.
 Above we demonstrate using `SerializeJson` and `SerializeXml` methods but this requires the user to know which serializer to use.
-We could delegate needing to know this to each model itself since they for sure need to know how to serialize themselves.
-It does introduce a question around what happens if a model could be serialized as both json and xml.

 ### Serialization